tecunningham/tecunningham.github.io/_drafts/psychology-literature.md

 – David Redish (podcast): Acquiring automaticity: Says that reinforcement of an action is more driven by repetition than by reward-prediction-error. ... if you choose to do the same thing again, it will get burnt into the automatic system. [acquiring an automatic action is slightly different from reinforcement learning].

-* Theory
+## Theory

-– Tenenbaum & Griffiths (2001) “The Rational Basis of Representativeness”They define representativeness: data d is representative of hypothesis h to the degree that it increases belief in h, i.e., \frac{P(h|d)}{P(h)}.
+– Tenenbaum & Griffiths (2001) “The Rational Basis of Representativeness” They define representativeness: data d is representative of hypothesis h to the degree that it increases belief in h, i.e., \frac{P(h|d)}{P(h)}.
 So, having wings is very representative of being a bird.
 But not clear what they want to do with this.

-– Norbert Schwarz (USC)Makes a nice point that many framing/etc. Effects look like Gricean implicature – and that this often can explain anomalies in answers to survey questions. (e.g., different answer if scale is 0 to 10 than if it's -5 to 5).
+– Norbert Schwarz (USC)
+   Makes a nice point that many framing/etc. Effects look like Gricean implicature – and that this often can explain anomalies in answers to survey questions. (e.g., different answer if scale is 0 to 10 than if it's -5 to 5).

-* Misattribution / Schwarz: “feelings as information”
+- Misattribution / Schwarz: “feelings as information”

 – Dutton & Aron (1974)Approach people on a scary bridge.
 They had more sexually-aroused responses to sexual stimuli.

 – Schwarz & Clore (1981) “Mood, Misattribution, and Judgments of Well-Being: Informative and Directive-Effects of Affective States.”- Judgments of happiness/satisfaction are influenced by irrelevant context conditions- BUT influence disappears if you are given some other reason to think that you're in a bad mood[Schwarz has a lot of followup on this]

 – Schwarz (2010, in Handbook of Theories of Soc Psych) “Feelings-as-Information Theory”Survey of his work in which our judgment can be influenced by irrelevant things via the conduit of feelings, & he clearly states that it's rational to listen to your feelings.
 Classic studies: on sunny days, people judge everything to be better; but if you draw their attention to the weather, then the effect disappears.
 [Many studies but intricate theories for when it does & doesn't occur].

+- **Michel & Peters (2020) "Confirmation Bias without Rhyme or Reason".**
+   - [not very good]
+   - *Confirmation bias in perception:* Discuss Stocker and Simoncelli (2008), "the results were most successfully modeled with a Bayesian observer which essentially resets the probabilty of the unchosen motion category to zero after the choice. ... observers being by making a motion decision ... and then infer the exact direciton of this motion *conditioned* on their original decision."
+   - *Confirmation bias in perceptual confidence:* Zylberberg (2012) "in rating their confidence in dot-motion direction discrimiatnio decisions, observers tend to over-weight evidence supporting the decision that was just made."
+   - *Confirmation bias in non-human animals:* Odegaard (2018): Rhesus monkeys could choose "left", "right" or "not sure".
+When they're given more evidence, though equally ambiguous, they're less likely to say "not sure".
+   - "these results suggest the computations underlying both perception and perceptual confidence are influenced by a *positive evidence bias*, i.e. an over-relience on evidence supporting one's decision,"

 # DUAL SYSTEMS / TWO SYSTEMS THEORIES